Frequently Asked Questions

 More information about Physiotherapy Regulation in Canada can be found here.

-What happens if a candidate has passed the first test but has not yet had an opportunity to write the second?
+What happens if a candidate has passed the first test but has not yet been able to write the second?

-Can I access my funding or extended health benefits if my child sees an Interim Registered Physiotherapist or Physiotherapy Resident?
+Can I access my funding or extended health benefits if my child sees an Interim Registered Physiotherapist/Physiotherapy Resident?

 Yes!
-Because Interim Registered Physiotherapists / Physiotherapy Residents have successfully completed their education and several clinical placements, they are able to see clients independently, bill under their own name and registration number, and offer physiotherapy services covered by insurance.
+Since they have successfully completed their education and several clinical placements, they are able to see clients independently, bill under their own name and registration number, and offer physiotherapy services covered by insurance.

-What does supervision look like for an Interim Registered Physiotherapist or Physiotherapy Resident at Kids Physio?
+What does supervision look like for an Interim Registered Physiotherapist/Physiotherapy Resident at Kids Physio?

-Kids Physio Group provides comprehensive mentorship and support to all of our team members, whether they are an Interim Registered Physiotherapist, Physiotherapy Resident, or experienced Physiotherapist.
-Each member of our team is partnered with a clinical coach and completes rigorous training in pediatrics that includes online learning modules, group discussions, and shadow sessions with a wide variety of children.
+Kids Physio Group provides comprehensive mentorship and support to all of our team members, no matter their title.
+Each member of our team is partnered with a clinical coach and completes rigorous training in pediatrics.
+This includes online learning modules, group discussions, and shadow sessions with a wide variety of children.

-In addition, Interim Registered Physiotherapists and Physiotherapy Residents have a supervisor who is available to provide either in-person or virtual support, and reports to the provincial college that they are practicing appropriately and meeting all requirements.
+Interim Registered Physiotherapists have a supervisor who is available to provide support and report to the provincial college that they are practicing appropriately and meeting all requirements.